 Elements for Added Value:

-- Sorting Damp — Problems with damp can prevent mortgages from going through entirely.
-Often, damp is easy to fix and is caused by minor issues like a leaky pipe or the ground level sitting above the damp proof course (DPC).
-These are all inexpensive to fix and can be the difference between knocking £1,000s off your house’s value.
+• Fix Damp Issues — Problems with dampness can prevent successful mortgage applications.
+Often, dampness is easy to fix and is caused by minor issues like a leaky pipe or the ground level sitting above a damp-proof course (DPC).
+These are all inexpensive issues to fix and can significantly affect a house’s value.

 Be efficient!